Why Set SMART Marketing Goals?

 Example: Being happy at work this week because you made that extra sale is not enough.
 Monitoring and measuring the number of sales you've created on a monthly basis is measurable.

-Example: You want to triple your marketing leads in 6 months but you aren't prepared to take on another member of staff to help the one you have, attainable?
+Example: You want to triple your marketing leads in 6 months but you aren't prepared to take on another member of staff to help the one you have.
+Is this attainable, or even realistic?
 You want to triple your marketing leads in 6 months and you're taking on another member of staff to help.
-Sounds a lot more achievable!
+Now, this sounds a lot more achievable!

 How Do I Get The Best From The Template?